Kuzmenko nets hat trick as Vancouver Canucks down Anaheim Ducks 8-5

 The Ducks cut their deficit to 3-2 with a goal late in the middle frame.

-The Canucks went up 3-1 earlier in the frame after Horvat picked a puck out of a crowd in front of the crease and dished it to Miller.
+The Canucks went up 3-1 after Horvat picked a puck out of a crowd in front of the crease and dished it to Miller.
 Stationed at the side of the net, the feisty forward tapped it in for his sixth goal of the season.

-Miller's tally extended his point streak to five games with seven points (four goals, three assists) across the stretch.

 The home side took a 2-1 lead midway through the second thanks to a slick move by Pettersson.